- Wissenschaftliche Weiterbildung

 You can find an example of what a certified copy looks like here.

-You do not need to send it by mail if you have obtained your undergraduate degree in Germany.
-If so, please print the document, sign and scan it and upload it at „Upload and manage files “ (you can still upload documents after submitting your application).
+You do not need to send it by mail (or upload it) if you have obtained your undergraduate degree in Germany.
+You can just print or save the form for your own documents.

-If you did not and will not acquire your undergraduate degree at a German university, you have to send in your application and other documents by mail.
+If you did not and will not acquire your undergraduate degree at a German university, please print the form and send it togehter with your other documents by mail.